-- A. the regulatory background, including how and when the FSS is reviewed. - B. who is responsible for what, - C. what issues the Fund needs to monitor, and how it manages its risks, - D. some more details about the actuarial calculations required, - E. the assumptions which the Fund actuary currently makes about the future. - F. a glossary explaining the technical terms occasionally used here.
+- A. the regulatory background, including how and when the FSS is reviewed, - B. who is responsible for what, - C. what issues the Fund needs to monitor, and how it manages its risks, - D. some more details about the actuarial calculations required, - E. the assumptions which the Fund actuary currently makes about the future, - F. a glossary explaining the technical terms occasionally used here.

-If you have any other queries please contact [Geoff Reader Head of Pensions in the first instance, e-mail Geoff.Reader@bedford.gov.uk] or on telephone 01234 228562 employees (the "liabilities").
-The Fund actuary agrees with the Administering Authority the assumptions to be used in calculating this value.
+If you have any other queries please contact [Geoff Reader Head of Pensions in the first instance, e-mail Geoff.Reader@bedford.gov.uk] or on telephone 01234 228562 are acutely aware that, all other things being equal, a higher contribution required to be paid to the Fund will mean less cash available for the employer to spend on the provision of services.
+For instance: